-SchoolTutoring Academy’s tutoring programs for Brunswick students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Brunswick, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The school districts that serve Brunswick adhere to the guidelines developed through the New York State Education Department (NYSED).
 These benchmarks follow the Common Core State Standards (CCSS) for English language arts and mathematics.
 All other curricula are created to provide students with developmentally appropriate instruction to prepare them for future grade levels and college/career readiness.
 All districts, with the exception of Wynantskill, offer students a K-12 education.